wbfy/simple-custom-php-error-exception-handler/README.md

 See index.php for more details on usage

 ## Testing
-See index.php for examples of exceptions and errors
+See index.php for some examples of exceptions and errors

 ## Contributers
 Steve Perkins, Websites Built For You